tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 5\51 Creatin a consistent error response from the api
+Section 5\52 Adding a not found and point error handler
-- Adding ApiResponse to hold each error containing the correct rout number and text exception relaited to it
+- Adding ErrorController to take role on a specific error code